 Soon our walking tour from Holborn to Bloomsbury will conclude.
 Walk to the end of the road to the junction with Gower Street, turn right and walk up.
 There is another museum on the left hand side of the junction with University Street which is also worthy of note and also free.
 There, the Grant museum of Zoology can be found.
-Established in 1828 as a teaching collection of zoological specimens by Robert Grant on his death he left the collection to the university resulting in one of the most unique and slightly disturbing collections around.
+Established in 1828 as a teaching collection of zoological specimens by Robert Grant.
+On his death he left the collection to the university.
+These resulted in one of the most unique and slightly disturbing collections around.

 Further up Gower Street to the right is the entrance to the UCL itself.
 Hidden away from the road it is the impressive main entrance to the university itself.
-Known as the Wilkins building it was designed by William Wilkins, the architect also responsible for the National Gallery with work beginning in 1827 and then finishing in 1829 when the funds ran out with only the portico and dome finished.
+Known as the Wilkins building it was designed by William Wilkins, the architect also responsible for the National Gallery.
+Work began in 1827 and then ended in 1829.
+That was when the funds ran out with only the portico and dome finished.
 The building was eventually finished in 1985 a full 158 years after the first stone was laid.

 Keep going straight up Gower Street and you’ll come to Euston Road.
 The Euston Road and Warren Street stations nearby.

 The walk around Bloomsbury and Holborn was researched during October 2017 and updated in December 2019.
 It was inspired by a free walk provided as part of the Bloomsbury Festival.
-Many thanks also to Isabel who provided a number of additional spots and tips about the area.
+Many thanks also to Isabel Cameron who provided a number of additional spots and tips about the area.

 For more historical tours from Inspiring City check out these: